Yifei-Zhou/Java-Compiler-Project/README.md

 javac -cp $CLASSPATH -d classes java/*.java build/*.java
 ```

+### Test Compiler

 `runme` is a shell script that runs the Scanner, as shown in the code below.
 This script takes two arguments: 1. the input file name; 2. the output file name.
 Please make sure to run `make clean; make compiler` before running `runme`.

 ```
 $ ./runme tests/testX.uc out
 ```

+Finally, use this code to check the differecnes of the compiler output v.s. standard output